RemoteDebug/remotedebug-ios-webkit-adapter/README.md

 ## Usage with Chrome (Canary) and Chrome DevTools

-You can have your iOS targets show up in Chrome's `chrome://inspect` page by leveraing the new network discoverblity feature where you can add the IP of computer running the adapter.
+You can have your iOS targets show up in Chrome's `chrome://inspect` page by leveraging the new network discoverbility feature where you simple add the IP of computer running the adapter ala `localhost:9000`.

 ![](.readme/chrome_inspect.png)